-If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to SEC Regulation 14A, Rule 14a-8 and received by the Secretary of the Company no later than December 28, 2021.
-Proposals received after that date will not be included in the proxy materials we send out in connection with the 2022 Annual Meeting of Stockholders.
+If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to SEC Regulation 14A, Rule 14a-8 and received by the Secretary of the Company no later than December 27, 2022.
+Proposals received after that date will not be included in the proxy materials we send out in connection with the 2023 Annual Meeting of Stockholders.
 If a proposal is received before that date, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
-To be timely in accordance with our Restated By-laws, stockholder notice of any such proposal must be received by us not earlier than November 28, 2021 and not later than December 28, 2021; provided, however, that in the event that the date of the 2022 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after the anniversary date of the 2021 Annual Meeting of Stockholders, notice by the stockholder to be timely must be delivered not earlier than the close of business on the 90th day prior to such 2022 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to such 2022 Annual Meeting of Stockholders or the 10th day following the day on which we make a public announcement of the date of the 2022 Annual Meeting of Stockholders.
+To be timely in accordance with our Restated By-laws, stockholder notice of any proposal, other than a stockholder proposal intended to be included in our proxy statement and submitted pursuant to Rule 14a-8 promulgated under the Securities Exchange Act of 1934, must be received by us not earlier than November 27, 2022 and not later than December 27, 2022; provided, however, that in the event that the date of the 2023 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after the anniversary date of the 2022 Annual Meeting of Stockholders and not later than the close of business on the 90th day prior to such 2022 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to such 2023 Annual Meeting of Stockholders or the 10th day following the day on which we make a public announcement of the date of the 2023 Annual Meeting of Stockholders.
 All stockholder proposals should be marked for the attention of Chief Legal Officer and Corporate Secretary, c/o Amicus Therapeutics, Inc., 3675 Market Street, Philadelphia, Pennsylvania 19104.

-Our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 (other than the exhibits thereto), filed with the SEC, which provides additional information about us, is available on the Internet at www.amicusrx.com and is available in paper form to beneficial owners of our Common Stock without charge upon written request to Secretary, c/o Amicus Therapeutics, Inc., 3675 Market Street, Philadelphia, Pennsylvania 19104.
+Our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (other than the exhibits thereto), filed with the SEC, which provides additional information about us, is available on the Internet at www.amicusrx.com and is available in paper form to beneficial owners of our Common Stock without charge upon written request to Secretary, c/o Amicus Therapeutics, Inc., 3675 Market Street, Philadelphia, Pennsylvania 19104.